Skip to content

 Symptom: Tool call like browser_file_upload(paths=["/Users/me/report.pdf"]) fails upstream with file-not-found.

-Fix: Use staged upload flow:
+Fix: Use the staged upload flow:

 1. Call <server_id>_get_upload_url(...).

-2. POST file(s) to returned URL.
+2. POST your file(s) to the returned URL.

-3. Pass returned upload:// handle(s) to upload tools.
+3. Pass the returned upload:// handle(s) to the tool instead of the local path.

 I do not see <server_id>_get_upload_url

-• that server has at least one upload_consumer adapter
+• that server has at least one upload_consumer adapter configured

 • uploads.enabled is true